Skip to Content

 Advantages of walking heel

-The weakness of a walking heel may be that it cannot help you to lift your height as dramatically as a riding heel.
+The weakness of a walking heel may be that it cannot help you lift your height as dramatically as a riding heel.
 If you want to look arrogant like a real cowboy, riding heels will help you better than walking heels.

 Riding heelWalking heel